-Open Associations tab and take a look at the list of structures that are associated with this view.
-The associations won't stop you from deleting the view, but you might want to discuss the matter with administrators of those structures.
+Before deleting a view, open the Associations tab (see page 312) and review the list of structures that are associated with this view.
+The associations won't prevent you from deleting the view, but you may want to discuss the matter with the administrators of those structures.

-2.8.4 Displaying Full Cell Content
+2.7.4 Displaying Full Cell Content